gdef/gdef.github.io/pages/press-release.md

 Economic Community and, subsequently, the E.U. ­so in the light of events in the United Kingdom, the Island should act to enhance its position.

-I am not satisfied with the Council of Ministers declared position of maintaining the “status quo”.
+I am not satisfied with the Council of Ministers declared strategy of maintaining the “status quo”.
 In respect of freedom of movement, Jersey must adopt policies that will mean “taking control” of our immigration and population growth, which are now seriously impacting upon our public services.